 When reigning Best Actress Brie Larson began absenting herself from the award show circuit last season, I was aghast to learn it was due to her prior commitment to Skull Island, the latest contribution to standing King Kong lore.
 Like most movie monsters Kong just doesn’t want to stay dead, so considering that Peter Jackson’s prior 2005 adaptation just passed its 10th anniversary, the time has come to revisit a modern classic.

 The director had long nurtured the idea of remaking his favorite film since his starry eyes first beheld the original as a boy, inspiring him to become a director.
-The makeup and effects crew he recruited, most of whom had just worked on his Lord of the Rings, were no doubt equally enthused to collaborate on a film that served as such a bellwether in their own areas of expertise, presenting their take to a whole new generation of FX animators.
+The makeup and effects crew he recruited, most of whom had just worked on his Lord of the Rings, were no doubt equally enthused to collaborate on a subject that served as such a bellwether in their own areas of expertise, presenting their take to a whole new generation of FX animators.
 But while that original Kong was produced by RKO, its smashing success saving the studio from bankruptcy during the Depression, Jackson’s version was distributed by Universal, the same studio that gave us most of our other classic movie monsters – Dracula, Frankenstein and his bride, The Wolf Man, The Invisible Man, etc. By underwriting Jackson’s dream project, they finally managed to lasso the big one that got away.
-And considering the creative hot streak the director was on at the time, fresh off his Lord of the Rings success, it probably shouldn’t be surprising that when he finally got the green light, his loving rendition would be so well made.
+And considering the creative hot streak the director was on at the time, it probably shouldn’t be surprising that when he finally got the green light, his loving rendition would be so well made.
 Jackson’s Kong proved a worthy follow-up to the director’s other high quality fantasy epics, the result of an artist in full creative bloom.

 Working from the premise that his public had already seen the original and was well aware of what was in store for them, Jackson determined to exceed preconceived expectations.
 Consequently, he keeps trying to top himself, mounting a three-ring circus, his own greatest show on earth, by stuffing this version of Kong with so much action, and so many possible interpretations, it nearly trips head over heels from its own top heaviness.
 Artists like Jackson don’t spend a lifetime fluffing a pet project like this simply to let it flow free and easy when time comes to turn their dreams into reality.
 The original movie dealt with one Arabian proverb concerning beauty and the beast.
 Jackson’s is comprised of more than one can count, from ‘each man kills the thing he loves’ and ‘don’t capture what you can’t control,’ to Conrad’s Heart of Darkness and Milton’s Paradise Lost.

 Cluttered with metaphorical meanings, what should be a straight forward action adventure gets all gummed up.
 The director apparently believed he was still working in the rarefied realm of Wagnerian opera he’d risen to for Lord of the Rings, and still heady with success, was having a hard time coming down from that career high.
 Consequently he wasn’t in the best possible frame of mind to assess when his audience had had enough of a good thing so just keeps whaling away at them.
-Spoiled by the length and breadth of his slow bake trilogy, which spanned three years, nine hours and two continents, it was a challenge to scale down his visionary ambitions.
+Spoiled by the length and breadth of his slow bake trilogy, which spanned three years, nine hours and two earths, it was a challenge to scale down his visionary ambitions.
 As greedy about each precious piece of footage as Gollum, Jackson seems to have been reticent to part with a single frame.
 But despite best efforts he couldn’t do justice to all his grandiose ideas.
 So as long as this version of Kong is, it still feels as if it had been drastically foreshortened from a dramatic standpoint.
 Even the seemingly energetic shipboard jig former Billy Elliot Jamie Bell performs on deck with Naomi Watts’ Ann Darrow during the voyage to Skull Island has been reduced to a few frustrating flashes and inserted as simple montage to indicate the passage of time.
 Which is unfortunate since it’s an important scene, not just because it shows us a new side to Ann’s talents (as well as those of the actress playing her), but because without it we can’t fully appreciate why Jimmy feels so attached to her that he would join the rescue party against direct orders, to help track her down.
 Instead it just seems like he’s desperate for a heroic journey, a chance to prove himself a man.
 For all Kong’s fine pruning in instances like this, there still seems far too much time taken up by this prelude, before things really get under way.
 I saw the film in theaters back when it was originally released and it also seemed too long then, but following the ship’s arrival at Skull Island the pace picks up considerably.
 With nary another dull spot, the film becomes a non-stop joyride, chalk full of imaginative thrills.